Gokul-H7/Software_CPU/README.md

 -v prints out the fetch/decode/execute cycles for each instruction (use with timer to see execution cycles)

 All CPU registers will be printed to terminal to verify

+Videos for fib and recursive add tests are available within the repository.